izmirli/wp-plugin-run-log/run-log/readme.txt

 = To Do: =

-* Add elevation and calories display.
+* Add option to display elevation and calories on run-log posts.
-* Option to add data box to excerpt.
-* Add Widget to display accumulate data and more.
+* Add hart rate(?).
-* Add hart rate.
+* Add how you felt scale(?).
-* More quick embed sources.
+* More quick embed sources (polar, suunto, runkeeper, runtastic, etc).
 * Add API support to retrieve data automatically form: Strava, Garmin Connect, Sunto Movescount, Runkeepr, etc.

 = Uninstall =